-Although I’m not there yet with my children, there’s no denying that kids are younger and younger when getting their first cellphone.
+Although I’m not there yet with my children, there’s no denying Parents feel pressured to buy cell phones for kids.
+And the age is younger and younger when getting their first cellphones.
 The majority of teens already have their own phone; 78 percent have a cellphone and almost half of those own smartphones, according to the Pew Research Center.
 But it’s not uncommon to see kids in elementary school and even preschool have cellphones these days.

-This begs the questions: When is the right time to give your child a mobile phone?
+This begs the questions: When is the right time to buy cell phones for kids?

 A lot of my friends beleive that when a child hits double digits, they are ready for a cellphone.
 I suppose a shiney new phone would be a pretty special 10th or 11th birthday present, but age is far from the only factor when determining if a child is ready.
 Maturity, responsibility and level of digital education are all critical considerations.

 It’s often tough for parents to weigh the pros and cons of kid cellphone usage.
 It’s great to keep in touch when apart, but does it prevent face-to-face interactions and the development of important social skills?
 It provides peace of mind, sure, but what about Internet safety concerns?
 Is your child ready to navigate the complexities of the digital world?